 And if the October weather plays a trick and you get a rainy day, you can stay in Toulon, the largest city in the area.

-Carcassone is a walled city and is one of the most recommended places to visit in the south of France in October.
+Carcassone is a walled city and one of the most recommended places to visit in southern France in October.

 If you walk through the town, you will be walking through medieval streets declared a World Heritage Site.